Create a workflow in Automator on Mac

 In the Automator app on your Mac, find an action by doing any of the following:

-See all available actions: Click the disclosure triangle to expand the Library.
+See all available actions: Click the arrow to expand the Library.

 See actions related to a specific category: Select the category in the Library column.